-- Regularly replacing your toothbrush at least once every three months, or when the bristles become frayed
+- Regularly replace your toothbrush at least once every three months or when the bristles become frayed.

 - Consuming foods and drinks with lesser sugar contents and acidic contents

-- Visiting your closest dentist at least once every 6 months
+- Visiting your closest dentist at least once every six months

 Make a booking at your nearest Amazing Smiles Dentist Clinic

-If you suspect a gum abscess and are currently experiencing pain in your tooth it’s vital to visit a professional dentist near you for proper examination and correct treatment.
-If you’re interested in making an appointment simply contact your nearest Amazing Smiles Dental Clinic with the details below or complete the enquiry form with your details.
+If you suspect a gum abscess and are currently experiencing pain in your tooth, it’s vital to visit a professional dentist near you for proper examination and correct treatment.
+If you’re interested in making an appointment, contact your closest Dental Clinic with the details below or complete the enquiry form with your details.